"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Dataset

-\nomiracl is not a static dataset.
 From \autoref{tab:dataset-statistics}, we observe an uneven amount of queries present in each language.
-To avoid this, at runtime, a user provides a sampling ratio for queries in the non-relevant to relevant subset to utilize the maximum amount of queries available in \nomiracl.
-Using the sampling ratio, we compare each subset (non-relevant and relevant) and return the maximum amount of queries possible.
+To avoid this non-uniformity and budget constraints (see \autoref{sec:experimental_settings}), in our experiments, we limit the maximum number of 250 queries for each language and subset (if available) in \nomiracl.